BruceEckel/WinterTechForum-hugo/content/health/index.md

 6. If you're in distress, there are hyperbaric chambers at the *Sea Level Spa*, 308 Elk Avenue (the main street).
 Open 10 a.m. - 8 p.m.
 If you're really feeling the altitude, don't wait!
+Also, the urgent care clinic (at the top of this page) is only three miles away, so if you think you might need that, go see them sooner rather than later.